kenchoong/setel2/README.md

 After our last conversation, I notice that what I have done in previos assessment is not what the team looking for.
 Therefore I make this project to demonstrate I may be have what the team looking for

-Only in backend with this assessment, which is same like the previous endpoint, just to demonstrate how the data flow
+Only backend for this assessment, which is same like the previous endpoint, just to demonstrate how the data flow

 ## Stack